I hope you enjoy reading this blog post.Get your device fixed at ifixscreens.com. Start Your Repair

 4. Issues When Connecting Kindle to Computer:

-You might encounter trouble connecting to your computer and move files.
-Messages like “device have stopped responding or disconnected” – pop up every time you encounter this problem.
+You might encounter trouble connecting to your computer and moving files.
+Messages like "device has stopped responding or disconnected" ā€“ pop up whenever you encounter this problem.

 • Try using another USB cable and USB port to connect your device.